pvande/Pointed/README.md

 Updates the data underlying the pointer based on the value returned by the given function.
 This will emit [a "swap" event](#Events) on this pointer and all pointers that contain this one.

+### `Pointer::map((ptr, key) -> obj)`
+Iterates over the underlying array (or object), generating pointers for each element, and passes each pointer and the index (or key) to the given function.
+The values returned by the function will be collected and returned as an array.

 ## Events